sneha31415/vision_transformers_from_scratch/Linear_Algebra/Linear Algebra.md

 Fig. 17

-- For an irregular shaped object, its area can be approximated to the sum of areas of a good number of small squares.
+- For an irregular shaped object, its area can be approximated to the sum of areas of a number of small squares.

 ![Fig. 18](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_12-12-43.png)

 Fig. 18

 - If the determinant of a matrix (transformation) is zero, it means that the area in the original space is reduced to a line or even a point.
-- If the determinant of a matrix is zero, it means that the orientation of the 2-D space is, in some aspect, flipped over, like flipped from right to left or from top to bottom (w.r.t the positions of the basis vecrtors).
+- If the determinant of a matrix is negative, it means that the orientation of the 2-D space is, in some aspect, flipped over, like flipped from right to left or from top to bottom (w.r.t the positions of the basis vecrtors).
+- In this case, if determinant is zero, then the transformation transforms the space to a line or a point, all of which have zero area.
+In this case, it is evident that the column vectors in the matrix are linearly dependent.
 - In case of 3-D space, the determinant gives information of the change in volume of a unit cube, having its edges resting on the basis vectors, after it gets warped into some kind of ‘parallelepiped’.

 ![Fig. 19](Linear%20Algebra%207b2ecec57ba24509bdd0f099c8067e7b/Screenshot_from_2024-06-30_12-51-05.png)